-"This is particularly important on your wedding day because it's the day where you declare your love, and part of that is putting your love in writing as a way to have it endure for all time," she continues.
-"It keeps the uniqueness and specialness of your wedding alive."
+"It's important to write out our feelings because very often we take it for granted that our partners know how we feel, when they may not," explains marriage therapist Dr. Jane Greer.
+"It's heartening to receive words of love in print because then you have the opportunity to read it over and over again.
+It's a way to constantly feel the love whenever you need it.
+This is particularly important on your wedding day because it's the day where you declare your love, and part of that is putting your love in writing as a way to have it endure for all time.
+It keeps the uniqueness and specialness of your wedding alive."

 "The best thing is to be open, honest, and speak from your heart," Greer advises.
 "Tell your partner how much you love them and especially why you love them, and what makes them so special, exceptional, and important to you."